PhilChodrow/PIC16B/syllabus.md

 <div class="fancy-h1">Class Resources</div>

-## Slack

-This quarter, we'll be trying an experiment: official course communication will happen on Slack.
-There will be channels for announcements, as well as channels for questions and answers.
-This is my first time using Slack in a course, so please don't hesitate to give feedback along the way about how we can improve the experience.

-We'll still be using CCLE for submitting assignments and managing grades.

 <div class="fancy-h1"> Advice,  Letters, and Research</div>

 ## Advice

 I am always happy to talk with you about your future plans, including courses, internships, REUs, and graduate school applications.
 Because I am a creature of the academy, I am less knowledgeable about industry jobs, although you are welcome to ask about those too.
-If you'd like to set up a chat, please use the Calendly link provided under Site Info on CCLE.
+If you'd like to set up a chat, please use the Calendly link provided on BruinLearn.

 ## Letters of Recommendation